bryanbraun/bryanbraun.github.io/_posts/2013-07-27-design-decisions-are-happening-in-the-code.md

 </p>

 <p class="p1">
-  The <a href="http://gettingreal.37signals.com/" target="_blank" title="Getting Real">37 signals book, Getting Real</a>, highlights this fact as it outlines one of their design principles:
+  The <a href="http://gettingreal.37signals.com/" target="_blank" rel="noopener noreferrer" title="Getting Real">37 signals book, Getting Real</a>, highlights this fact as it outlines one of their design principles:
 </p>

 > <p class="p1">